-The Nuffield Department of Primary Care Health Sciences at the University of Oxford is a well-established department conducting high impact multi-disciplinary research.
+The Nuffield Department of Primary Care Health Sciences at the University of Oxford is a wellestablished department conducting high impact multi-disciplinary research.
 This was recognised by the recent Research Excellence Framework, where Oxford was ranked top for the quality of our research, its infrastructure, and the impact we make on the world.
 We are able to do this because we are well supported by genuinely helpful research infrastructure and have an excellent training programme for doctoral and post-doctoral scientists.
-This inter-disciplinary department is home to clinicians, clinical epidemiologist, medical statisticians, social scientists and psychologists, working collaboratively on programmes to improve health and healthcare.
-We have several fully funded studentships available to start in October 2016 in addition to the SPCR studentship.
-In addition, we are open to applications for people wishing to take up an SPCR post-doctoral fellowship and GP career progression fellowship.
+This interdisciplinary department is home to clinicians, clinical epidemiologists, medical statisticians, social scientists and psychologists, working collaboratively on programmes to improve health and healthcare.
 Being a large department means we work hard at being a friendly one and are confident that we succeed.
 We also ensure our department has progressive employment policies that value the careers of all our team and we are proud that we hold an Athena Swan silver award and are working towards gold.